waltercrdz/waltercrdz/README.md

 ## About me 🚀

-I'm a Software Engineer specializing in backend development and software architecture.
-I enjoy a lot coding, specially in Java and Python and I hope we can know each other, sharing knowledge and making some art together.
+I’m a Software Engineer with a strong focus on backend development and software architecture.
+I’m passionate about coding, especially in Java and Python, and enjoy collaborating to solve complex problems and build scalable systems.
+Let’s connect, share knowledge, and maybe even create something amazing together!

 > [!NOTE]